Welcome to Sitting

 The Four Guiding Principles of a Sitting Practice

-Sitting together provides the support and encouragement that makes a meditation practice more human, sustainable, and meaningful for today’s practitioners.
-Below are the four principles that define a sitting practice serve as the foundation for our practice offerings.
+Sitting together provides the support and encouragement that makes a meditation practice human, sustainable, and meaningful.
+Below are the four core principles of our sitting practice and the foundation of our offerings.

 Sitting still and quiet, together with others, creates a deep sense of vitality and aliveness through the power of your human presence.
 This presence embodies and expresses your capacity for connection, generosity, empathy, and compassion.
 Showing up to sit with others, you become bigger, part of a collective intention to be vividly present in each moment, open to new experiences and possibilities, and ready to dedicate yourself to being of benefit to others.